External Query API Reference

 }

-If an error occurs while processing the request, your endpoint should return an HTTP 400 status code.
+If a general error occurs while processing a data retrieval request (e.g., server error, timeout, or invalid logic not related to specific validation rules), your endpoint should return an HTTP 400 status code.

 {